-A description of the long-term obligations as of December 31, 2019, is as follows:
+A description of the long-term obligations as of December 31, 2020, is as follows:

-\$5,880,000 Limited Tax (Convertible to Unlimited Tax) General Obligation Bonds, Series 2016A and \$1,269,000 Subordinate Limited Tax General Obligation Bonds, Series 2016B

-On October 26, 2016, the District issued \$5,880,000 of Limited Tax (Convertible to Unlimited Tax) General Obligation Bonds, Series 2016A Bonds"), and \$1,269,000 of Subordinate Limited Tax General Obligation Bonds, Series 2016B ("Series 2016B Bonds").
+\$5,880,000 Limited Tax (Convertible to Unlimited Tax) General Obligation Bonds, Series 2016A and \$1,269,000 Subordinate Limited Tax General Obligation Bonds, Series 2016B On October 26, 2016, the District issued \$5,880,000 of Limited Tax (Convertible to Unlimited Tax) General Obligation Bonds, Series 2016A ("Series 2016A Bonds"), and \$1,269,000 of Subordinate Limited Tax General Obligation Bonds, Series 2016B ("Series 2016B Bonds").
 The Series 2016A Bonds bear interest at 5.125%, payable semiannually on June 1 and December 1, commencing December 1, 2016, and mature on December 1, 2046.
 The Series 2016B Bonds bear interest at 7.5%, are payable to the extent of available Subordinate Pledged Revenue, are payable on December 15, commencing December 15, 2016 and mature on December 15, 2046.
-The Series 2016A Bonds were issued for the purpose of paying a portion of the Project Costs, paying capitalized interest on the Series 2016A Bonds, funding the Senior Reserve Fund, and paying the issuance costs of the Series 2016A Bonds.
+The Series 2016A Bonds were issued for the purpose of paying a portion of the Project Costs, paying capitalized interest on the Series 2016A Bonds.
 The Series 2016B Bonds were issued for the purpose of paying additional Project Costs and paying the issuance costs of the Series 2016B Bonds.

 The Series 2016A Bonds are secured by Property Taxes derived from the Senior Required Mill Levy, including such amounts payable to the District by Broomfield Urban Renewal Authority ("BURA") pursuant to the Cooperation Agreement (described below) all Specific Ownership Tax Revenues as the result of the Senior Required Mill Levy, all Capital Fees, and any other legally available moneys as determined by the District in its absolute discretion.
-The Series 2016B Bonds are secured by Property Taxes derived from the Subordinate Required Mill Levy, all Specific Ownership Tax Revenues as the result of the Subordinate Required Mill Levy, all Subordinate Capital Fees Revenue, any amounts in the Senior Surplus Fund upon the termination of such fund, and any other legally available moneys as determined by the District at its absolute discretion and credited to the Subordinate Bond Fund.
+The Series 2016B Bonds are secured by Property Taxes derived from the Subordinate Required Mill Levy, all Specific Ownership Tax Revenues as the result of the Senior Surplus Fund upon the termination of such fund, and any other legally available moneys as determined by the District at its absolute discretion and credited to the Subordinate Bond Fund.